janholinka/bs-table/README.md

 # bs-table

-BsTable is an AngularJS directive which adds tfoot tag with pagination and page size selection to your table on client side.
+BsTable is an AngularJS directive which adds tfoot tag with pagination and page size selection to your table and **watches changes** on your collection in **ng-repeat** attribute.

 ## working sample